 Also read: 15 Houseplants for Beginners

 - Don’t overwater your houseplants.
 Even if the indoor plant requires moist soil, be careful with watering.
+Always check out the soil moisture level before watering again.

 - Avoid keeping the plant waterlogged all the time and reduce watering in winter.
+When growing plants indoors, it’s always better to keep the soil on a drier side.

 - Prune your plants regularly to maintain their desired shape and size.